consysT-project/consysT-code/README.md

 2. Create and start a local cluster.
 One node has to be placed on 127.0.0.1 (this is the default behaviour).
-The Cassandra version is specified by `-v` (unavailable versions are downloaded and installed automatically), ,the number of replicas is specified by `-n`, and `-s` starts the cluster.
+The Cassandra version is specified by `-v` (unavailable versions are downloaded and installed automatically), the number of replicas is specified by `-n`, and `-s` starts the cluster.
 There is no need to install Cassandra manually.

     `ccm create test -v 3.11.2 -n 3 -s`